aapsoftware/sports_results/README.md

 		OR
 		./get_sports_data.py

+	To run the async version of the code follow the steps below:
+		Download the code and navigate to the parent directory install the python modules aiohttp and asyncio: pip3 install aiohttp, asyncio
+		run the code:
+			./get_sports_data_async.py

 # Run the tests
 	A number of test cases are provided in the run_tests.py file.
 To run the tests navigate to the parent directory where the code was downloaded and run : python3 -m unittest run_tests.py